nielsutrecht/adventofcode/README.md

 of returning the largest value in the registers.

 For part two I only had to add a _max register where I kept track of the max value.

+#### Day 09

+Day 9 was a lot of fun.
+The whole problem description just screams 'state machine' :) Since I expected we would be required in the second part to somehow use the groups in a tree structure I separated the cleaning and the scoring.
+For the cleaning I used a FSM and for the scoring I used a recursive method that digests a queue of characters.

+Part 2 was a lot simpler than expected though; I only needed to keep a counter of 'garbage' characters so doing the whole problem inside the FSM would've been fine in hindsight.

 ### 2016